hametGh/newglobe-assignment/README.md

 - **Test Coverage:** Cover the codebase with more tests to ensure reliability and maintainability.

-- **Build Tool:** Consider using build tools like Webpack to optimize and bundle the project for production.

 - **Continuous Integration:** Implement continuous integration (CI) pipelines for better development workflow and automated testing.

 - **Framework Integration:** Explore the possibility of integrating a JavaScript framework like React to improve code structure and maintainability.